YoRolling/RemixIcon-Swift/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 `RemixIcon-swift` is a Swift package that extends the usage of [RemixIcon](https://remixicon.com/) icons for your iOS, macOS, and SwiftUI projects.

-It provides over 1000+ unique SVG icons designed on a 24x24 pixels grid, allowing you to easily use them in your app projects.
+> Remix Icon is a set of open-source neutral-style system symbols for designers and developers.
+Unlike a patchwork icon library, 2800+ icons are all elaborately crafted so that they are born with the genes of readability, consistency, and perfect pixels.
+Each icon was designed in "Outlined" and "Filled" styles based on a 24x24 grid.
+Of course, all the icons are free for both personal and commercial use.
+>

 ## Features